 Ballot on demand

-The AskED On Demand Ballot Printing device is compatible with multiple devices in a location.
-It is not required to have a server in the voting location, but it does require a WAN connection and a county-provided SQL server.
-The system is also secure and has an easy-to-use interface.
-The system is eco-friendly and provides a predictable budget.
-Voter history is stored in multiple locations on each device and on the central server.
-And it is also a great option for elections because voters are not tethered to a cable.
+The AskED On Demand Ballot Printing device works with multiple devices in one location.
+It does not require a server at the voting site but does need a WAN connection and a county-provided SQL server.
+The system is secure, eco-friendly, and budget-friendly.
+Voter history is stored on each device and the central server.
+Voters are not tethered to cables, making the process more flexible.

-ES&S’ secure Ballot on Demand system integrates voter registration system data and election management system (EMS) images.
-It prints the appropriate ballot for each voter and helps jurisdictions avoid ordering extra ballots in case of emergencies.
-It also ensures the accuracy of the ballots by using tamper-evident seals.
-The system is easy to use and makes ballot distribution easy.
-Unlike other methods, the Ballot on Demand system is easy to install and use.
+ES&S’ Ballot on Demand system integrates voter registration data with election management system (EMS) images.
+It prints the correct ballot for each voter and prevents the need for ordering extra ballots.
+Tamper-evident seals ensure accuracy and security.
+The system is easy to install, simple to use, and streamlines ballot distribution.

 Paper ballots